Najah-Ahmed/BudgetAppCalucater/README.md

-Creat app which Calculate Income and Expense this from Youtube tutorial not my own just to Practice how to deploy code in github
+Create React app which Calculate Income and Expense this from Youtube tutorial not my own just to Practice how to deploy code in github